uzongoka/pulse-sms-issues/README.md

 ![promo](https://raw.githubusercontent.com/klinker-apps/messenger-issues/master/promo/klinker-apps/combined_graphic_pulse.png)

-# Messenger Issue Tracker and Road Map
+# Pulse SMS Issue Tracker and Road Map

 **This is not a support section**, if you need support or have a question about the app please start [here](https://messenger.klinkerapps.com/help).